Pilot sues Southwest after colleague exposes himself

 Meanwhile, Janning didn’t report the incident to a Southwest employee relations investigator until three months later.
 She said she waited because her boss had disparaged her to a male colleague previously.
 She said she asked the investigator not to inform her boss, but she did.

 Janning says she was soon told that because Haak had retired, the airline’s investigation was closed.
 Janning then went to the FBI, who charged Haak.
-She alleges Southwest had sent Haak to a Montreal sexual harassment counseling center after a 2008 incident with a flight attendant.
+She alleges Southwest had sent Haak to a Montreal sexual harassment counseling center after a 2008 incident involving a flight attendant.

 Janning said as retaliation for the FBI report, she was grounded for more than three months, costing her part of her salary.
 She was then required to take “unnecessary” flight simulator training before she could work again.